badadmin/msktutil_script/README.md

     Feb 15 21:13:10 server01 passwd: pam_krb5[5795]: password changed for luxuser01@LUX.INTERNAL
     Feb 15 21:13:10 server01 sshd[5792]: pam_unix(sshd:session): session closed for user luxuser01

+**NOTE**:  The issues with changing the password stem from the complexity rules RHEL 5 has by default.
+There are ways to mitigate this but the solutions are less than stellar.
+For example, want to eliminate the "BAD PASSWORD: it is based on a dictionary word" error?
+Well, per Red Hat,the solution is to zero out the dictionary file it uses.
+That's fine until some schmuck creates a local service account and gives it a password of "password".
+RHEL 5 password complexity requirements are actually more stringent than those found by default in Active Directory.
+I'll see if I can find the Red Hat errate on how to fix them.

 conclusion
 ================